 3. Tour the Wats and Temples

 Laos offers the rare opportunity to enter, explore and even photograph thousands of ancient Wats, temples and monasteries.
-Luang Prabang alone has a plethora of religious sites, most notable of which is Wat Chom Si shrine located atop Mount Phou Si.
+Luang Prabang alone has a plethora of religious sites, the most notable of which is Wat Chom Si shrine located atop Mount Phou Si.

 2. Pay your respects during Alms Giving

 Laos is one of the last destinations to still participate in the Buddhist tradition of Alms Giving.
 Each morning, saffron-draped monks walk single-file through streets, collecting small offerings from locals.
 The food collected is all they will eat that day.
-Tourists are welcome to participate, so long as they are acting respectfully.
+Tourists are welcome to participate, so long as they act respectfully.

 1. Relax in Luang Prabang